zeljkofilipin/filipin.eu/_posts/2017-02-06-selenium-javascript.md

 ## Realistic code examples

 After the initial investigation with a simple test, all three tools looked fine to me.
-Tests written in WebDriverJs were the most verbose, but I didn't mind that.
+So far, I liked WebdriverIO API.
+WebDriverJs was a bit verbose for my taste.
+Nightwatch.js API looked strange to me.

 The second round included a more realistic set of tests.

 - wiki page
   - create